PAR-Government/Media-Journaling-Tool/README.md

 Process > Next w/Filter Group runs a group of plugin transforms against the selected image, creating an image node for each transform and a link to the new images from the selected image.

 Process > Next w/Filter Sequence runs a group of plugin transforms in a sequence starting with the selected image.
 Each transform results in a new image node.
 The result from one transform is the input into the next transform.
 Links are formed between each image node, in the same sequence.

+Process > Create JPEG is a convenience operation that runs two plugin filters, JPEG compression using the base image QT and EXIF copy from the base image, on the final manipulation nodes.
+The end result is two additional nodes per each final manipulation node, sequenced from the manipulation node.
+Included is the Donor links from the base image.
+This operation only applies to JPEG base images.

 Process > Undo [Control-z] Undo the last operation performed.
 The tool does not support undo of an undo.